Club Med Kiroro: inside Japan’s newest ski resort

 It aims to offer some of the best skiing in the world, with new runs and facilities on offer across two distinct buildings.

-It’s a phased launch, with the first part – Club Med Kiroro Peak – opening in December 2022.
-The second phase – Club Med Kiroro Grand – will open in 2023.
+It’s a phased launch, with the first part – Club Med Kiroro Peak – which opened in December 2022.
+The second phase – Club Med Kiroro Grand – opened in 2023.

 With a minimum age of 12 years old, Kiroro Peak is pitched at families with teens.
 Kiroro Grand, meanwhile, is all-ages.